FriendsOfSymfony/FOSRestBundle/README.md

 RestBundle
 ==========

-This bundle provides various tools to rapidly develop RESTful API's & applications with Symfony2.
+This bundle provides various tools to rapidly develop RESTful API's & applications with Symfony2 This version is compatible with Symfony2 master version, aka 2.1 and later.
+Use the 2.0 branch when using 2.0.x versions of Symfony2.

 It is currently under development so key pieces that are planned are still missing.
 See here for more details on what is planned: